SkyChenSky/Sikiro.Dapper.Extension/README.md

 Sikiro.
 Dapper.
 Extension is a dotNet Standard library hosted in nuget.
 It can be used in dotNet framework and dotNet Core platform.

-The lambda expression encapsulation based on dapper is still an extension of `IDbConnection'Interface, and retains and opens the original `Execute', `Query', etc
+The lambda expression encapsulation based on dapper is still an extension of `IDbConnection`Interface, and retains and opens the original `Execute`, `Query`, etc

 ### 2.Simple And Intuitive Chain
 #### Query